jamesls/fakeredis/README.rst

 instance.
 In order to run these tests you must have a redis server running on localhost, port 6379 (the default settings).
 The integration tests use db=10 in order to minimize collisions with an existing redis instance.

+In general, new features or bug fixes *will not be merged unless they have tests.*  This is not only to ensure the correctness of the code, but to also encourage others to expirement without wondering whether or not they are breaking things.

 Running the Tests